alexgubanow/icu/docs/userguide/icu4c/build.md

 Enviromental variables to control z/OS batch-ready build of ICU:

-*   ICU_PDS_NAME sets the library name, while 2 characters code will be added for specific library subset.
+*   ICU_PDS_NAME sets the library name, overrides ICU_PDS_NAME_PREFIX and version in name, while 2 characters code will be added for specific library subset.
 *   ICU_PDS_NAME_PREFIX sets the library name prefix.
 *   ICU_PDS_NAME_SUFFIX sets suffix, empty by default.
 *   ICU_PLUGINS_DD controls the location from where to load plug-ins.
 A value of 1 forces the ICU to load plug-ins from //DD:ICUPLUG.
 This variable is not set by default, which means the ICU reads plug-ins from an HFS directory.